This post may contain affiliate links. Read disclosure policy

 Our Mashed Potato Stuffing is an Amish classic that combines two recipes in one.
 Perfect for holiday dinners!

-We came across a version of Pennsylvania Dutch Mashed Potato Stuffing in an old cookbook and gave it a try.
-We put our own spin on it, adding in extra seasonings and fresh herbs, and here we are with this creamy, dreamy potato stuffing that is a definite must try!
+I put my own spin on this one, adding in extra seasonings and fresh herbs, and here we are with this creamy, dreamy potato stuffing that is a definite must try!

 How to Make Mashed Potato Stuffing: